B2B SALES T&C'S

 No other terms and conditions shall apply to the sale of the Goods, unless agreed upon in writing by us, including any terms and conditions referred to on the Customer’s purchase order or any other documentation.
 The headings in these Terms and Conditions are for convenience only and shall not affect their interpretation.
 Words imparting the singular shall include the plural and vice-versa.

-PLEASE PAY PARTICULAR ATTENTION TO CLAUSE 10 (LIABILITY OF VENDOR).
+PLEASE PAY PARTICULAR ATTENTION TO CLAUSES 9 (EXPORTING GOODS AND INDEMNITY) AND 11 (LIABILITY OF VENDOR).

 1. PRICES: The prices in any price list are exclusive of VAT and subject to alteration by the Vendor without prior notice.
 Unless otherwise stated, quotations are valid for a period of 30 days from the date of quotation.
 If the VAT rate changes between your order being placed and payment being made, we will adjust the amount of VAT payable.